Comcast Charges $90 Install Fee At Homes That Already Have Comcast Installed - Slashdot

 ... and gaze out at the horses.

 Then don't subscribe to Comcast.
-(Score:1)
+(Score:1, Flamebait)

 Comcast deserves every amount bad press they get.
 But this story is just vapid.
 It's not as if the fee is hidden.
 Anyway, it can probably be reversed or excluded by ordering the services over the phone instead of online.